 This year I have witnessed that we reap what we sow in math education.
-I would do so many things differently if I ever went back to a kindergarten classroom, but what I want to change; I can also do where I am now.
-I want to do a better job sowing so that my students, their future teachers, and their community can reap the benefits of mathematical proficient citizens - real world changers!
+I would do so many things differently if I ever went back to a kindergarten classroom, but what I want to change, I can also do where I am now.
+I want to do a better job sowing so that my students, their future teachers, and their community can reap the benefits of mathematical proficient citizens-real world changers!

-Share Your Struggles: Empower Your Students Through Teacher Transparency - April Southerland

-"The struggle is real."
-How often do we hear someone say that phrase?
-Normally, it is used as a way of laughing off a seemingly easy task that turns into a difficult situation.
+Share Your Struggles: Empower Your Students through Teacher Transparency - April Southerland it is used as a way of laughing off a seemingly easy task that turns into a difficult situation.
 But those four words are exactly what I want my math students to understand.
 Struggle is a real thing and it happens to us all.